 Special Activities Permit

-To apply for a Special Activity Permit (PDF) please complete the application and send it to the park contact where the activity will take place.
+Then, to apply for a Special Activity Permit (PDF) please complete the application and send it to the park contact where the activity will take place.
 See the park contact list (PDF) for park address, emails, and phone numbers.

-Applying for a Special Activity Permit
+How to apply for a Special Activity Permit

 - Fill out, print, sign, and date the Special Activity Permit Application (PDF).

 - Include a copy of a park map indicating the location of the activity.
 Find a parks map .

 - Include payment, $45 application fee, additional fees will be assessed.
 See fee schedule.

 - Provide a certificate of insurance in the amount of $1,000,000 general liability and $1,000,000 personal injury naming State Parks as an additional insured or show evidence of insurance for WA State self-insured governmental entities.
 State Parks should be listed as follows: Washington State Parks and Recreation Commission, 1111 Israel Rd SW, Olympia, WA 98504.

 - Submit the application and supplemental information to park contact at least sixty (60) days in advance to allow for review, consultation with local governments, public notice, SEPA review requirements, and required agency preparations.